marykdb/rocksdb-multiplatform/README.md

 ## RocksDB API Support

 The project supports the full RocksDB Java interfaces on the JVM and Android platforms.
-However, on iOS and macOS native platforms, the implementation is limited to what is supported by ObjectiveRocks.
 This common library includes most common operations, but if you need additional features, you can request them by creating an issue or submitting a merge request.

 ## Native platforms

-Currently, only Apple platforms are supported for native compilations, as the implementation relies on [ObjectiveRocks](https://github.com/marykdb/ObjectiveRocks), which is an Objective-C implementation.
+Currently, only Apple platforms are supported for native compilations.
+Since the implementation is based on the RocksDB C API, other native platforms should be able to be added in the future.
-Kotlin currently only supports Objective-C and C interop, and the C API of RocksDB is too limited for the current use case.
-Once a C++ interop is introduced for Kotlin, a more native interop can be created to support more platforms.

 ## Reference